awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-reward-function-input.md

 **Range**: `0:Nstep`

 Number of steps completed\.
-A step corresponds to an action taken by the vehicle following the current policy\.
+A step corresponds to an action taken by the agent following the current policy\.

 **Example:** *A reward function using the `steps` parameter*